mosson991/Forum-Lite-Blue/README.md

 3. phpLiteAdmin database admin for SQLite<br>
 4. Cebe Markdown parser

+### Proposed Changes (WIP)
+1. Pagination on Topics and Posts
+2. Automated Sitemap
+3. Views Count on Topics

 ### Installation
 1. **Download** all files and put it in your webspace.<br>
    Can be in a subdirectory.<br><br>